-When getting solar for your home, you may want to know how long it will take to fully complete the solar process and get activated for solar billing.
-After all, offsetting your electricity costs is why you want to switch to solar panels.
+When getting solar for your home, you may want to know how long it will take to fully complete the solar process.
+The goal is to switch to solar energy as quickly as possible to start offsetting your electricity costs.
 One of our key differentiators is to understand the solar process, to minimize the time it takes for our customers to reap the benefit of home solar.
 Read on to see how long it takes to install solar panels and the common factors that can impact the timeline.

 The entire process for installing solar panels and getting them approved isn’t an overnight process.
 Going solar in California takes approximately 45 days from the time a signed contract is submitted.
 While this may feel like a long time to some, it is entirely worth it when you have strong project communication and professional installation partners.
 Most of the delay is actually due to the permit process and waiting for the utility company to process your solar billing application.